 Criminal Law Matters

 Criminal Defense: At this time, AVP does not provide criminal defense services.
 We do however, work with community members who believe they were wrongfully arrested and advocate on their behalf.

 Crime Victim Advocacy: LGBTQ and HIV-affected community members who are survivors of crime (hate crime, intimate partner violence, sexual violence, etc.) may receive representation as complaining witnesses in Criminal Court.
-This representation includes advocating with the NYPD, the District Attorney’s office, assisting in the preparation to testify and assistance in writing Crime Victim Impact Statements.
+This free legal representation includes advocating with the NYPD, the District Attorney’s office, assisting in the preparation to testify and assistance in writing Crime Victim Impact Statements.

 Immigration Law Matters

 VAWA Self-Petitions: Undocumented LGBTQ and HIV-affected survivors of intimate partner violence who are married to a United States Citizen or Legal Permanent Resident and has experienced intimate partner violence may be eligible for immigration relief.